Royal Indian Navy: Mutiny of 1946

 In February 1946, Indian sailors launched the Royal Indian Navy Mutiny on board more than fifty ships and in shore establishments, protesting about issues such as the slow rate of demobilization and discrimination in the Navy.
 The mutiny found widespread support and spread all over India, including elements in the Army and the Air Force.
 A total of seventy-eight ships, twenty shore establishments and 20,000 sailors were involved in this mutiny.

 Transition to Independence and Partition

 On 1 March 1947, the designation of "Flag Officer Commanding, Royal Indian Navy" was replaced with that of "Commander-in-Chief, Royal Indian Navy."
-On 21 July 1947, H.M.S.
-Choudhry and Bhaskar Sadashiv Soman, both of whom later commanded the Pakistani and Indian Navies, respectively, became the first Indian RIN officers to attain the acting rank of captain.
+On 21 July 1947, HMS Choudri and Bhaskar Sadashiv Soman, both of whom later commanded the Pakistani and Indian Navies, respectively, became the first Indian RIN officers to attain the acting rank of captain.
 Following India's independence in 1947 and the ensuing partition, the Royal Indian Navy was divided between the newly independent Dominion of India and the Dominion of Pakistan, and the Armed Forces Reconstitution Committee divided the ships and men of the Royal Indian Navy between India and Pakistan.
 The division of the ships was on the basis of two-thirds of the fleet to India, one third to Pakistan.
+The naval sub-committee consisted of Captains Choudri and Soman and the senior most engineering officers, Lieutenant Commanders Daya Shankar and Ikram Khan Mumtaz.